insomnia94/ARG/README.md

 ## Introduction

-This repository is Pytorch implementation of [Adaptive ROI Generation for Video Object Segmentation Using Reinforcement Learning]
+This repository is Tensorflow implementation of [Adaptive ROI Generation for Video Object Segmentation Using Reinforcement Learning]
 Check our [paper](https://arxiv.org/pdf/1909.12482.pdf) for more details.

 ## Prerequisites